5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 10. Save.
 Reboot.
 Done.

 **NOTE**
-If you are editng your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of .kexts and .aml files automatically, since it monitors the EFI folder.
+If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of .kexts and .aml files automatically, since it monitors the EFI folder.

 <details>
 <summary><strong>Old Method (kept for documentary purposes)</strong></summary>